Lawhy/Lawhy.github.io/_posts/2021-1-17-softmax-variants.md

 \mathbb{E}[\nabla z] \approx \frac{1}{m} \sum_{k=1}^m \nabla z_k
 $$

 where $$\nabla z_k$$ is sampled from the network's distribution $$P$$ as mentioned above.
 To justify the Monte-Carlo method, we need to apply the **Law of Large Numbers (LLN)** stating that the sample average converges to the expected value when the sample size is large enough.
+Nevertheless, such sampling method requires us to know the distribution $$P$$ of words from the network, but computing $$P$$ is undesired in the first place.

 > **Note**: There are two forms of LLN, the **strong** one states that $$ Pr(\lim_{n \to \infty} \bar{X}_n = \mu) = 1 $$, which means the sample average converges [almost surely](https://www.statlect.com/asymptotic-theory/almost-sure-convergence)) to the mean.
 Briefly speaking, the event of having the limit not equal to the expectation is technically possible but of zero probability.
 Another example of the zero-probability event is $$Pr(X=x)=0$$ when $$X$$ is a continuous random variable.